Frequently Asked Questions (FAQ)¶

 How do I report a bug or provide feedback?¶

-Please raise an issue on GitHub within the PyMedPhys repo issues section.
+Please raise an issue on GitHub within the PyMedPhys issue tracker.
 This is preferable to email correspondence, since GitHub issues are very visible to all of the PyMedPhys contributors, any of whom can then address the issue.
 It will also be visible to users who may either have the same issues or be able to provide further perspective on the issue.

 How can I contribute?¶